NetLogo/LevelSpace/README.md

 ####_reporter-string_ `ls:of` (_model-id_ | _list_)

+`ls:of` is designed to work like NetLogo's inbuilt `of`: If you send `ls:of` a model-id, it will report the value of the reporter from that model.
+If you send it a list of model-ids, it will report a list of values of the reporter string from all models.

 Sometimes you'll want grandchildren or child models even further down the hierarchy to do or report things.
 LevelSpace has special hierarchical primitives for this purpose:

 ####`ls:ask-descendent` _list_ _string-of-commands_